 - Improve indexing to rank higher on SERPs.

 - Make it easier for visitors to find the content they’re looking for without scanning page titles or meta tags.

 Meta descriptions can also appear on social media when sharing a link.

 Even search engine giant Google recommends writing meta descriptions on your site.

 On the user experience side, meta descriptions show searchers what your website is about and what information they can expect to find if they click.

 Want more reasons to use meta descriptions?
 Here they are:

 Bolded keywords help you get searchers’ attention.
 When someone searches for a particular keyword or phrase, they’ll see it as a bold result in the SERPs.
 Therefore, if you’re targeting that keyword, you want it to stand out.
 In these results for marketing budget spending trends for 2023, which results jump out to you?

 Reason 2: Top Social Networks Use It

-The meta description will usually be shown in its entirety, while the first sentence or two of your post will end up cut off with ellipsis […].
+The meta description is usually shown in its entirety, while the first sentence or two of your post ends up cut off with an ellipsis […].
 While you can edit the description for Facebook and LinkedIn, not everyone sharing your page will do so.